MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Experiments

+We evaluate the quality of these suggestions using three metrics: ROUGE-L ~\citep{lin2004rouge}, BERTScore~\citep{zhangbertscore}, and LLM Rating~\citep{liu2023g}.
+The LLM Rating, using GPT-4 as the evaluator, compares model-generated feedback against the ground-truth teacher suggestions and assigns a score from 0 to 5, where higher scores reflect better quality.
+Following established evaluation practices, GPT-4 is instructed to assess each response based on its relevance, helpfulness, and alignment with teacher feedback.
+A score of 0 indicates completely irrelevant or nonsensical suggestions, while a score of 5 reflects highly relevant, helpful, and well-aligned guidance.
+Table~\ref{tab:teacher advic} presents the results of feedback generation.\footnote{Additional results for ROUGE-1 and ROUGE-2 are provided in Appendix~\ref{app:rouge12}.} Larger models such as Llama3 70B and GPT-3.5 do not outperform Llama3 8B as expected, suggesting that generating teacher-like feedback remains a challenging task even for high-capacity models.

 In our fine-tuned models, the single-task and multi-task models performed poorly, rarely identifying errors or generating feedback.
-Although the end-to-end models achieved ROUGE and BERTScore results comparable to Llama3 70B, they received lower LLM ratings.
+Although the end-to-end model with rationale achieved ROUGE and BERTScore results comparable to Llama3 70B, they received lower LLM ratings.
 This represents the complexity of feedback generation, which requires larger models with stronger reasoning and language generation capabilities.
 Even with fine-tuning, Llama3 8B appears to have reached its performance limit.
-We also explored the capabilities of o1-mini but conducted only partial experiments due to high financial costs.
-Main experiments for each task were completed, excluding the leave-one-out and without rationale settings.
-Results and discussion are in Appendix~\ref{sec:o1-mini}.
+Specifically, the fine-tuned model excels at generating feedback for problem types it has been trained on, providing accurate suggestions.
+However, when confronted with unfamiliar problem types, its outputs tend to follow learned patterns, which may result in feedback that is less relevant or less accurate.

+In the LLM rating conducted by using GPT-4, o1-mini received an almost perfect score of 4.70.
+However, its responses were often overly lengthy, generating additional irrelevant information, which impacted the evaluation results and further reduced their effectiveness in addressing specific student errors.
+Further discussion will be provided in the following section.